 As a rising civic leader, Helena is deeply engaged in the communities she resides.
 In celebration of Women’s History Month in 2023, Helena was the youngest recognized by the 69th District Assembly of California as one of its Women of Distinction for her service in the category of Education.
 During Pride month, California 33rd District Senator Lena A. Gonzalez along with Congressman Robert Garcia, Commissioner Ricardo Lara, and Assemblymember Josh Lowenthal, formally honored Helena for her courageous work in lifting up LGBTQ+ families.
 When she graduated from her K-8 school in June 2023, Helena proudly received the school’s culminating namesake award for exemplifying its mission and core values, and demonstrating excellence in character and academics as well as in the arts and athletics.

-The Designated Poet of the National Institutes for Historically-Underserved Students since 2009, Helena also currently holds the title of inaugural Youth Poet Ambassador of her city for 2023-2024.
-An early lover of letters, she has especially loved poetry since her first copy of Goodnight, Moon, a book she adored so much as a baby she quite literally ate it!
+The Designated Poet of the National Institutes for Historically-Underserved Students since 2009, Helena was recently awarded the title of Youth Poet Laureate of the City of Long Beach for 2024-2025, following her role as an inaugural Youth Poet Ambassador in the previous year.
+In July 2024, Helena was also one of the 15 distinguished finalists for the title of 2024 Los Angeles Youth Poet Laureate and was proudly awarded the role of Los Angeles Youth Poet Ambassador.
+An early lover of letters, she has relished poetry since her first copy of Goodnight, Moon, a book she adored so much as a baby she quite literally ate it!
 Her second publication is a poem entitled “Black Girl Magic is a Glorious Gift,” in the anthology Strong Black Girls: Patchwork Stories of Remembrance, Resistance, and Resilience in K-12 Schooling, and is a celebration of Black Girlhood.
 Poetry, such as “Future Me Thanks You” and “A Disability Justice Poem: Be Kind and Be Fierce,” has been embedded in her keynote speeches and in much of her scholarly work as a literary vehicle for her message.
 As an activist, Helena relies on poetic language to activate emotion, in particular the emotion of caring.
 In so doing, she realizes the power of poetry as an antidote to apathy.

-Helena loves to travel with her family, and has enjoyed visiting London, Paris, Sydney, and Amsterdam overseas, and Boston, New York, Chicago, Atlanta, Montgomery, Orlando, and Parkersburg stateside.
-She just started High School where her favorite subjects include Science, Spanish, and Theater.
+Helena loves to travel with her family, and has enjoyed visiting Rome, London, Paris, Sydney, and Amsterdam overseas, and New Jersey, Philadelphia, Boston, New York, Chicago, Atlanta, Montgomery, Orlando, and Parkersburg stateside.
+In her Sophomore year of high school, Helena proudly joins the Creative Writing conservatory at a renowned arts school in California.
+Second to the writing arts, her favorite subjects include Science, Spanish, and Theater.
 Helena loves History, reading mystery novels, and everything Science Fiction.
-She enjoys playing volleyball in High School, and practices Martial Arts independently in which she recently earned a Green Belt in karate.
+Outside of school, she has dedicated years to the practice of Martial Arts and has recently earned a Green Belt in karate.

 See her latest projects and blog, read testimonials and reviews of her work, and follow her on social media!